JohnnatanV/article-preview/README.md

 ### What I learned

-I learn to use the tooltip for socia media links
+I learn to use the tooltip for social media links

 ```css
 .tooltip {